skorch-dev/skorch/docs/user/neuralnet.rst

 ---------------------

-Apart from the :class:`.NeuralNet` base class, we provide :class:`.NeuralNetClassifier` and :class:`.NeuralNetRegressor` for typical classification and regressions tasks.
+Apart from the :class:`.NeuralNet` base class, we provide :class:`.NeuralNetClassifier`, :class:`.NeuralNetBinaryClassifier`, and :class:`.NeuralNetRegressor` for typical classification, binary classification, and regressions tasks.
 They should work as drop-in replacements for sklearn classifiers and regressors.

 The :class:`.NeuralNet` class is a little less opinionated about the incoming data, e.g. it does not determine a loss function by default.